tessam30/NigerGeospatialAnalysis/README.md

 This Stata code will reproduce the data and results of our geospatial analysis of [World Bank Living Standard's Measurement Study (LSMS) for Niger][1].
 The following Stata do files create a folder file structure for the project, processes the LSMS Niger data, and produces a series of summary tables and logistic regression models to analyze how exogenous shocks affect rural households in Niger.

-To reproduce the analysis, clone the repository, set the appropriate working directory and run the .do files in this order:
+To reproduce the analysis, clone the repository, set the appropriate working directory and run the .do files in the following order.
+The .do file work best if copied into the Dofiles folder that is created after running the setup file.
-* 00_SetupFolderGlobals.do  (_After running, this download and unzip the raw WB LSMS data to the Datain folder._)
+* 00_SetupFolderGlobals.do  (_After running, this download and unzip the raw WB LSMS data to the Datain folder and move do files into Dofile folder._)
 * 01_hhchar.do
 * 02_hhinfrastructure.do
 * 03_hhnatcap.do